-All are invited to participate in the Annual No Pants Train Ride in Brisbane.
-The event will take place between 2:30pm and 4:30pm on Sunday, 10th January 2016.
+All are invited to participate in the Annual No Pants Subway (Train) Ride in Brisbane.
+The event will take place between 2:30pm and 4:30pm on Sunday, 8th January 2017.
 Everything you need to know is on this page.
 Please read it carefully!

 You must understand and accept all the guidelines and rules on this page if you are planning to attend!

 1) Willing to take pants off on a train

 2) Able to keep a straight face about it

 When: Sunday, 8th January 2017 at 2:30PM, Sharp!
 DO NOT BE LATE!
 Feel free to be early (Over around 4:30PM)

 Where: Creek Street end of Brisbane Central Station (outside fare gates) – GOOGLE MAPS LINK

 Wear: Normal summer clothes that are easy to remove